Examine the code development features of GitHub Copilot

 The inline chat interface can be used to generate regular expressions quickly and accurately.
 For example, you can use inline chat to generate regular expressions for validating email addresses, phone numbers, postal codes, and other data patterns.

-1. Select code in the editor.
+1. Select the code in the editor where you want to add the validation.

 3. Enter a prompt that describes the data pattern you need to validate.
+For example:

 Summary